ecmwf-ifs/ecrad/README.md

 5. A "cloudless" solver if your focus is on clear skies.

+Two gas optics models are available:

-One gas optics model is provided: the Rapid Radiative Transfer Model for GCMs (RRTMG), the implementation being that from the ECMWF Integrated Forecasting System (IFS).
-The code is designed so that other gas optics models could be added in future.
+1. The Rapid Radiative Transfer Model for GCMs (RRTMG), the implementation being that from the ECMWF Integrated Forecasting System (IFS).

+2. The ECMWF Correlated k-Distribution (ecCKD) scheme (since ecRad 1.5), which uses a flexible discretization of the spectrum that is read from a file at run-time.

 ## PACKAGE OVERVIEW